TA

 Key Ingredients:

 The Khatlon region, with its warm climate, is known for its abundant produce, including melons, watermelons, and various vegetables.
-Meat dishes, particularly lamb, are also prominent in this region.
+Meat dishes, particularly lamb, are also prominent.
+The cuisine reflects the region's agricultural richness and the importance of livestock in the local economy.

 Cultural Significance: